ceng240/ceng240.github.io/index.md

 ## Announcements

-### About Registration: The course is currently offered to students that satisfy both of the following conditions: i) The students from departments that should take the course in Spring Semester ii) The students that either failed the course (FF,FD,NA) or taking it for the first time.
-Others must wait for Add-drop period during which there may be updates to section criteria to allow other students to take the course depending on the capacity of the course.
-Note that course capacity is directly related to lab capacity which is fixed.
+### About Add-drop Period: On Monday the students on probation status, regardless of their departments, will be able to take the course.
+Other students should not try to change their sections since the course criteria only allows students on probation status to take the course.
+Please note that if you are willing to take the course make sure you do not have any conflicting courses, otherwise we will not change your sections manually.

 * Midterm date: **TBA**.
 * Final date:  **TBA**.